An original copy of the Magna Carta has been discovered in a scrapbook in Kent, England.

 "Nobody knew it was there," Ambler said of the damaged document.
 "This Magna Carta had been stuck into a scrapbook by a Victorian official from the British Museum at the end of the 19th century."

-The fate of the newly discovered Magna Carta is not yet known, but it is likely to stay in Kent, Ambler said.
-The county council hopes to display the document as a tourist draw, she added.
-The Magna Carta is currently being held at the Kent History and Library Centre in Maidstone, Murray Evans, spokesman for the Kent County Council, told Live Science.
+The fate of the newly discovered Magna Carta is not yet known, but it is likely to stay in Kent.
+The county council hopes to display the document as a tourist draw, Ambler added.